 My wife turns on BBC news every morning as she gets ready for work.
 This morning, the BBC talking heads were discussing the problems of fast fashion.
 The discussion was underpinned by some ideas that never really got air time.
 So here they are:

 Retailers, manufacturers, brands and other businesses involved in fashion are all subject to the demands of the owners of global capital flows.
 They need to relentlessly create growth and profitability – “shareholder value” – and they are judged by investment analysts on quarterly sales figures.
+Even smaller players are subject to the need to sell to feed themselves and their families.

 Fashion is thus not just a social construct, but one which is actively reinforced and accelerated by those with economic interests in making and selling clothes, accessories, magazines and everything else related.
 The insane pressure to sell more stuff inherently means that people will define what is “in” this week differently to what was “in” last week.
 (There is also insane pressure to get clothes stitched by 10-year-old kids in Bangladesh on a dollar a day as long as you don’t get caught, but that’s another story for another day.)